 Cath is passionate in working with children to help them develop their full potential and with using a relationship and developmentally based approach to her occcupational therapy practice.

-Kate is an experienced paediatric OT who graduated from Curtin University in 2002.
+Kate is an experienced paediatric occupational therapist having graduated from Curtin University in 2002.
+We are delighted that she has joined our Sensory Connections team in August 2017.

-During her working life Kate has worked abroad and in australia in a number of different settings with a focus on early intervention and school aged therapy services.
-We are delighted to welcome Kate to our Sensory Connections team in 2018 and she will be specialising in early intervention work.
-Kate is active in her pursuit of professional developmental opportunities.
+During her working life Kate has worked abroad and in Australia in a number of different team based and private practice settings with a focus on early intervention and school aged therapy services.

-Kate will be working with us on Mondays and Fridays.
+Kate will be working with us on Mondays, Wednesdays and Fridays.